Bunyan Saptomo: Diplomatic career

 Bunyan was sworn in as the director of North and Central America within the foreign ministry on 24 April 2008.
 In August 2011, Bunyan was nominated by President Susilo Bambang Yudhoyono as the ambassador of Indonesia to Bulgaria and Albania.
-His nomination was approved by the House of Representative's first commission on 13 September after undergoing an assesment several days before.
+His nomination was approved by the House of Representative's first commission on 13 September after undergoing an assessment several days before.
 He was installed on 2 March 2012 and presented his credentials to the President of Bulgaria Rosen Plevneliev on 20 April 2012.

-As ambassador, he was tasked to brought 10 investors to Indonesia, which he succeded with bringing 15 by his visit to Indonesia in October 2014.
+As ambassador, he was tasked with bringing 10 investors to Indonesia; 15 joined him on his visit to Indonesia in October 2014.
 He also managed to secure support from Bulgaria for Indonesia's nomination for the presidency of the Badminton World Federation in 2013 and oversaw the establishment of an Indonesian corner at the Sofia University in 2014.
 The embassy also opened an honorary consulate in Varna in November 2015.
 In Albania, Bunyan oversaw the plans for the establishment of an honorary consulate and a seminar on Albania-Indonesia economic relations with the economic ministry and the chamber of commerce.
 At the end of his tenure as ambassador in January 2016, Bunyan received the Madara Horseman, 1st class medal from President Plevneliev and from the Bulgarian Badminton Federation.
 He briefly served as a functional diplomat, where he was involved in repatriating arrested prospective Hajj pilgrims in Philippines in 2016, before retiring from diplomatic service.

 Later life

 After retirement, Bunyan was involved in various religious organizations, where he advised or directed the organization on international relations matters.
 As the secretary general of the Indonesian Society for Organization of Islamic Cooperation, he and other Indonesian interfaith leaders participated in a dialogue with the Vice President of the United States Mike Pence.
 He is a member of the foreign relations and cooperation department of the Indonesian Mosque Council since 2017, serving as its secretary until 2022, and the international cooperation and relations agency of Muhammadiyah from 2022.
 Within the Indonesian Ulema Council, Bunyan is the chairman of the organization's international cooperation and relations commission.

-In 2017, Bunyan ran as a candidate for the National Commission on Human Rights.
-During the public dialogue held at the early phase of the selection, he garnered attention for his statements that human rights are not a universal principle and foundation, and that the Indonesian mass killings of 1965–66 did not constitute a human rights violation.
-In the same dialogue, when asked about polygamy, Saptomo remarked that while some religions permit it, the requirements are so strict that it is "almost impossible" for men to practice it, adding that he was "not one of those who can divide love."